Food Trails

 Massachusetts school districts are collectively committing to invest $6 million in local food by the end of 2026.
 The Northeast Food for Schools (NFS) Challenge tracks progress toward this goal through verified purchasing data.

-As part of the pilot, participating districts will use FoodTrails, a food purchasing tracking platform procured and funded by the Massachusetts Department of Elementary and Secondary Education (DESE) for the 2025–2026 school year.
+As part of the pilot, participating districts will use FoodTrails, a food purchasing tracking platform procured and funded by the Massachusetts Department of Elementary and Secondary Education (DESE).
 FoodTrails is used to collect and analyze purchasing data to document eligible local food purchases that count toward a school district’s NFS Challenge goal.

 Participation Details